Last updated:

 YOUR RIGHTS WITH RESPECT TO YOUR PHI AND HOW TO EXERCISE THEM

-- Completed Test Reports: You (or your authorized representative) may request from us a copy of your completed laboratory test reports under the HHS and CMS final rule of February 6, 2014 providing patient access to test reports.
+You have the following rights with respect to your PHI:- Completed Test Reports: You (or your authorized representative) may request from us a copy of your completed laboratory test reports under the HHS and CMS final rule of February 6, 2014 providing patient access to test reports.

 - Inspect and Copy: You have the right to inspect and copy your PHI maintained by us.
 Generally, this information includes health care and billing records.
 You have the right to obtain electronic copies of your PHI.
 You do not have a right of access to (1) information prepared in anticipation of or for use in, a civil, criminal, or administrative action; and (2) PHI maintained by us that is (a) subject to the Clinical Laboratory Improvements Amendments of 1988, 42 U.S.C.
 263a (“CLIA”), if access to the individual would be prohibited by law, or (b) exempt from CLIA pursuant to 42 U.S.C.
 493.3(a)(2).
 Under certain circumstances, you also do not have a right of access to information created or obtained in the course of research involving treatment or received from someone other than a health care provider under a promise of confidentiality.